Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Convergence analysis of relaxed splitting schemes

-In this section we want to study the convergence properties of the generic splitting scheme with relaxation, \cref{eq:relax}.
-We will first propose a more general results that is based on the properties of the monolithic operators $\LL$ and $\AA$, following \cite{atkinson2009theoretical,kirby2010functional}.
-Then we specialise the analysis for three specific cases of interests, namely the block-symmetric case (such as the dual-porosity problem \cref{eq:darcy1}), a similar analysis but for $B=C$ (valid also for the dual-porosity problem but limited to block-matrices with only square blocks) and the block-skew-symmetric case (such as the quad-Laplacian \cref{eq:quadLaplacian1} with $m_{uv}=-m_{vu}$).
-In the following we will make an extensive use of the following \begin{lemma} Let $S$ a self-adjoint linear operator, then the following identity holds
+In this section, we study the convergence properties of the generic splitting scheme with relaxation, \cref{eq:relax}.
+We will first propose a more general result based on the properties of the monolithic operators $\LL$ and $\AA$, following \cite{atkinson2009theoretical,kirby2010functional}.
+Then we specialise the analysis for the specific cases of interest, namely the block-symmetric case (such as the dual-porosity problem \cref{eq:darcy1}), and the block-skew-symmetric case (such as the quad-Laplacian \cref{eq:quadLaplacian1} with $m_{uv}=-m_{vu}$).
+In the following, we will make an extensive use of the following \begin{lemma} Let $S$ a self-adjoint linear operator, then the following identity holds

 \end{lemma} \begin{proof} It is sufficient to expand both sides of the equation and use the fact that $\langle Sy,x\rangle = \langle Sx,y\rangle$ since $S=S^\top$. \end{proof}